Smartphone Application Download

 Sirius Signal Application Smartphone Instructions

 Using your mobile device, download the Sirius app from the app store.
 When prompted, enter your product code key from your email in the mobile app on your phone.
 You’ll be allowed multiple downloads of the Sirius app with the issued product code key.
-If you’re not the original purchaser, but the Sirius Signal C-1002 SOS eVDSD is part of your boat’s safety equipment, you’ll need to re-register as the new owner of the unit.
+If you’re not the original purchaser, but the Sirius Signal SOS eVDSD is part of your boat’s safety equipment, you’ll need to re-register as the new owner of the unit.
 A small fee is required.
 Go to Siriussignal.com.
 Click on Store, then Purchase, and choose a new product code key.

-Now that the app is loaded on your mobile device, let’s get the C-1002 set up for Bluetooth connectivity and communication.
-Select the Check Me tab, then type in an informal Check Me message.
+select the Check-Me tab, then type in an informal Check-Me message.
 This can change every time you go out; for example, today you might say “fishing fine” or “great sunny day getting a tan.”
-The Check Me feature is an easy one-button touch-and-transmit way of updating your status via SMS and providing your exact position to whomever you choose.
+The Check-Me feature is an easy one-button touch-and-transmit way of updating your status via SMS and providing your exact position to whomever you choose.

 You can import any stored contact from your phone or enter names and numbers manually.
 A total of five phone numbers can be entered into the Check-Me list.
 They can be changed at any time by simply deleting one or more and then adding new ones.